 Glamping – “glamorous camping” – is outdoor recreation’s new lodging genre.
 A hybrid experience, equal parts luxury hotel and camping, glamping is a creative way to stay in a comfortable cocoon of cozy amenities surrounded by nature.

 Today, travelers want to authentically experience the most awe-inspiring destinations around the world, with a splash of glamour and the ease of not packing up all of their outdoor gear.
 There’s a bit of magic in rolling out of a comfortable bed with forest all around.
-Glamping puts you closer to the great outdoors at prime locations both inside and outside of Yosemite National Park.
+Glamping or RV camping puts you closer to the great outdoors at prime locations both inside and outside of Yosemite National Park.

 Here are Yosemite Mariposa County’s leading practitioners of the alternative art of glamping, from A(hhh) to Z(zzz)!